Yom Kippur is the holiest day of the year for the Jews and it is one of the most culturally significant and the most sacred Jewish holidays.

 On the eve of Yom Kippur the community joins at the synagogue.
 Men put on prayer shawls.
 Then as the night falls the cantor begins the “Kol Nidre” for 3 times.
 It emphasizes the importance in keeping vows, as violating an oath is one of the worst sins.
 At the last hour of Yom Kippur a service called “Ne’ila” (Neilah) offers a final opportunity for repentance.
 It is the only service of the year during which the doors to the Ark (where the Torah scrolls are stored) remain open from the beginning to end of the service, signifying that the gates of Heaven are open at this time.

-In 2014, Yom Kippur will begin in the evening of Friday, 3rd October 2014, and ends in the evening of Saturday, 4th October 2014.
+In 2015, Yom Kippur begins in the evening of Tuesday, September 22 and ends in the evening of Wednesday, September 23, 2015.

 Other Jewish Festival :